 - 1. Land Use Map 1928 is amended by the redesignation of Ptn.
 NE 09-19-28 W4M containing 129.51 +/- acres and Ptn.
 SE 09-19-28 W4M containing 149.99 +/- acres from Agricultural District to Business Park District. - 2.
-Under Section 14.1.8 Exceptions in the Business Park District, Data Centre Campus shall be added as a Permitted Use for the subject lands. - 3.
+Under Section 14.1.8 Exceptions in the Business Park District, Data Centre Campus shall be added as a Discretionary Use for the subject lands. - 3.
 Under Section 14.1.8 Exceptions in the Business Park District the maximum site coverage shall be as follows for the subject lands: The maximum site coverage, including all buildings and impermeable surfaces, is 60% of the total lot area or as supported by a stormwater management plan prepared by an accredited professional. - 4.
 Under Section 14.1.8 Exceptions in the Business Park District the maximum height of structures shall be 18 metres for the subject lands. - 5.
 Under Section 14.1.8 Exceptions in the Business Park District the parking requirements shall be as follows for the subject lands: Parking must be provided at a rate of 1.5 parking stalls or units per permanent employee.
 This excludes Handicap Parking which shall be determined by the Development Authority. - 6.
-Under Section 14.1.8 Exceptions in the Business Park District the requirements for a complete development permit application for a Data Centre Campus on the subject lands shall include a noise mitigation plan, a fire prevention program and a dynamic emergency response plan to the satisfaction of Foothills County. - 7.
+Under Section 14.1.8 Exceptions in the Business Park District the requirements for a complete development permit application for a Data Centre Campus on the subject lands shall include a noise mitigation management and monitoring plan (unless the entire facility is subject to an AUC application and required to comply with rule 12), a fire prevention program and a dynamic emergency response plan to the satisfaction of Foothills County. - 7.
 This Bylaw shall have effect on the date of its third reading.

-FIRST READING:
+Reeve

+CAO

 SECOND READING:

+Reeve

+CAO

 THIRD READING:

+Reeve

+CAO